lfex/bombadil/README.md

 42
 ```

-This is, of course, a contrived example; those who have used the data threading
+That last is, of course, a contrived example; those who have used the data threading
 macros in the past are well familiar with the benefits (mostly in code clarity
 and thus ease of debugging and maintenance).

-Unfortunately this LFE macro convenience is not usable from Erlang.
+Unfortunately this last LFE macro convenience is not usable from Erlang.

 ## License [&#x219F;](#table-of-contents)

 Apache License, Version 2.0

-Copyright © 2020, Duncan McGreggor <oubiwann@gmail.com>.
+Copyright © 2020-2023, Duncan McGreggor <oubiwann@gmail.com>.

 [//]: ---Named-Links---